LionelDraghi/ArchiCheck/docs/contributing.md

 Coverage is computed on each `make check`, and non covered code is easy to check with (for example) `chromium docs/lcov/index.html`.

-> **NB : please note that code proposed with matching tests, doc and complete coverage is very appreciated!**
+> **NB : please note that code proposed with matching tests, doc and complete coverage is appreciated!**

 # Design Overview